fanw86/TransitGPT/prompts/generated_prompt.md

     a) All IDs and names are strings
     b) Coordinates are floats
     c) Times are integers (seconds since midnight)
-    d) The distance units for this GTFS feed are in `Meters`
+    d) The distance units for this GTFS feed are in `Kilometers`
     e) Report times appropriate units and speeds in KMPH
     f) For any operations that involve date such as `start_date`, use the `datetime.date` module to handle date operations.
     g) Colors are in hexadecimal format without the leading `#` character